 - Insulin Therapy

 Feline diabetes is treated with inject-able insulin.
 Usually given twice daily, just after the cat has eaten.
-The oral drugs used in humans, for example Glipizide, are not very effective at controlling diabetes in cats.
+The oral drugs used in humans, for example Glipizide, are not very effective at controlling sugar in cats.
 Although many owners are worried about giving regular injections to their cat, they and the cat usually adapt to these injections very well.

 Normally the needle used to administer insulin is very small and thin, making the injection as painless as possible.
 Owners are taught how to inject their cat in the veterinary clinic, normally during an extended consultation with a nurse or veterinarian.
 The injections are given just under the skin, and it is advised to rotate the site used to prevent the skin from becoming thickened.

 There are a number of different types of inject-able insulin available.
 Each one has a slightly different duration of effect.
 Most cats will require an insulin injection every 12 hours.
 Once a cat is started on insulin therapy, it will require regular blood glucose monitoring to check the cat is responding to the medication and to ensure the blood glucose concentration doesn’t fall too low (Hypoglycaemia).
 Previously blood glucose curves were often performed in the vet clinic, taking regular blood samples over a period of 12 hours.
 However, as you can imagine these are pretty stressful for cats and now this monitoring is best achieved with testing the blood glucose levels of the cat at home, using specialised blood glucose kits (Glucometers – costing $40–100) that owners can use.